adaltas/node-nikita/src/index.coffee.md

       run = (options, callback) ->
         options = todos.shift() unless options
-        unless options # Nothing more to do in current queue throw todos.err if todos.err and todos.throw_if_error
+        unless options # Nothing more to do in current queue if callback
+            callback todos.err
+          else
+            throw todos.err if stack.length is 0 and todos.err and todos.throw_if_error
           return
         if options.type is 'then'
           {err, status} = todos